Welcome to Instinct Windsports

 Releases: We don’t have many 2-stage releases.
 Try to bring your own or return ours to exactly where you found them.
 Major beer penalties will ensue if you take them home with you.

 Scooter Towing: I am surprised that students that come to us from other schools are surprised we use a turn-around pulley for scooter towing.
 That is the way I was taught scooter towing at WillsWing’s scooter tow clinic hosted by BlueSky hang gliding.
 It allows for your instructor, who is also your tow operator, to be right beside you when you launch - not 1000’ (or more) away from you.
-It is so they can instantly abort your launch if something isn’t right during launch.
+It is so they can instantly abort your launch if something isn’t right during launch and provide you with accurate launch critique.

 Airspace: We do operate just outside of Waterloo Region International Airport (YKF).
 You need to have your HAGAR to legally fly higher than 700’ AGL at our site (which is the same as at High Perspective).
 If you don’t have it, we won’t tow you higher than 700’.
 The aerotow clubs’ Class E airspace starts at 2200’AGL so you need it to fly there anyways.